Hull pattern is glimpse of what's coming

 A variety of metallic fittings are being incorporated into the structure during construction to serve as mountings for the outer hull to be attached to the boat's primary structure – the high-tensile steel spaceframe, which has already been built.

 The final stages of building the outer hull will involve adding a thin layer of fibreglass to the exterior surfaces and spraying-on a paint system to complete the job.

 Among the variety of images displayed on this page is one that shows just a few of the many small samples of the Kevlar/Baltek structure that were tested to destruction before we committed ourselves to manufacturing the full-sized component.
 Data from the tests were painstakingly scrutinised as part of our efforts to perfect the production process, and there were several iterations, with multiple sets of tests being conducted, before we settled on what we believe to be the best method.

-Overall, the outer hull's design and construction is by far the most complex and time-consuming task ever undertaken internally by the project, and it has been occupying most of our attention for longer than we would ideally wish.
+Overall, the outer hull's design and construction is by far the most complex and time-consuming task ever undertaken in-house by the Quicksilver project, and it has been occupying most of our attention for longer than we would ideally wish.
 However, the job has to be right first time, so the care and effort being expended is entirely justifable.